wesselvanree/shopify-theme-tailwind/README.md

 ## Final notes

 - Please do not use a npm package for everything, always consider if the package is worth the larger bundle size.
-Adding

 ### Further reading